TomMcIver/AxonAI/replit.md

-# School Management System
+# TMC Learning

 ## Overview

-This is a Flask-based school management system that provides role-based access control for administrators, teachers, and students.
+This is a Flask-based learning management platform that provides role-based access control for administrators, teachers, and students.
 The application uses SQLAlchemy with SQLite for data persistence and implements session-based authentication with bcrypt password hashing.

 ## User Preferences